Muhammad-Saleem-ATU/technest-webapp/README.md

 - Sort products by price (low to high / high to low)
 - Individual product detail pages loaded using URL parameters
 - Add products to basket with quantity selection
-- Basket with full CRUD — add, update quantity, remove items
+- Basket with full CRUD - add, update quantity, remove items
 - Automatic basket total calculation
 - Basket saved to localStorage so it persists on page refresh
 - Checkout form with client-side validation
-- Confirmation message shown after successful checkout
+- Confirmation message shown after a successful checkout
-- Fully responsive layout — works on desktop, tablet, and mobile
+- Fully responsive layout - works on desktop, tablet and mobile

 ---